ashishbarthwal/LeetCode-programs/Mathematics/Readme.md

-These are problems that primarily focus on mathematics
+These are problems that primarily focus on Mathematics